-The ITS traffic simulation model, called INTEGRATION, has been extended to permit a partially coupled evaluation of loading communication system and ATIS/ATMS.
-INTEGRATION is a microscopic traffic simulation model that represents individual vehicles as distinct entities [2,3].
+The ITS traffic simulation model, called INTEGRATION, has been extended to permit a partially coupled evaluation of loading and communication system ATIS/ATMS.
+INTEGRATION is a microscopic traffic simulation model that represents individual vehicles as distinct entities [2,3,4].
 The model explicitly represents traffic control devices such as traffic signals, ramp meters, and variable message signs.
-The model also permits up to five different driver classes to be represented, where each driver class is distinguished by its routing characteristics, ability to make requests for rerouting information and ability to provide vehicle probe data.
-The INTEGRATION model is currently being used in the
+The model also permits up to five different driver classes to be represented, where each driver class is distinguished by its routing characteristics, ability to make requests for re-routing information and ability to provide vehicle probe data.
+The INTEGRATION model was used in the FHWA ITS National Architecture Study [5], and has been successfully used to model many existing traffic networks, including networks for Orlando, Florida [6,7], Salt Lake City, UT [8], Phoenix, AZ [9], and San Antonio, TX [10].